 All these apocalypses and many more can be found in Erica L. Satifka's debut collection, which gathers together twenty-three short stories from the past decade.

-How to Get to Apocalypse and Other Disasters is my first collection, coming out on November 9, 2021 by Fairwood Press!
-It includes 23 stories, most originally appearing in magazines such as Clarkesworld, Interzone, Shimmer, Daily Science Fiction, and Lightspeed, as well as two new ones that have never been published before.
+How to Get to Apocalypse and Other Disasters is my first collection!
+Released on November 9, 2021 by Fairwood Press, it includes 23 stories, most originally appearing in magazines such as Clarkesworld, Interzone, Shimmer, Daily Science Fiction, and Lightspeed, as well as two new ones that have never been published before.

 The stories in Satifka's debut collection are inventive and gritty, bleak and satirical, hilarious and horrifying.
 Her work is reminiscent of Philip K. Dick at his best in revealing the struggles and resilience of everyday people caught up in the machinery of the future."